 Princeton’s residential college system provides students not simply with housing and dining options, but advising and other resources to assist them in taking advantage of all that Princeton has to offer.
 There are currently seven residential colleges whose goal is to “create a strong sense of community, collaboration, and mutual respect, and to support individual initiative and personal growth;” and “to help students develop such core values as honesty, integrity, and fairness, and to encourage creativity, curiosity, collegiality, resourcefulness, a capacity for leadership and a sense of responsibility for their own well-being and the well-being of others.”*

-While all first- and second-year students are required to live in one of the six residential colleges, juniors and seniors have additional options for housing and dining.
+While all first- and second-year students are required to live in one of the seven residential colleges, juniors and seniors have additional options for housing and dining.
 Regardless of where they choose to live, upperclassmen retain a link to a residential college, and interaction among all class years is encouraged.